September 7, 2021

 For better management of your EVs and optimal use, telematics technology is essential.
 It provides communication of travel distances, time, electricity use, and engine performance and service needs.
 Furthermore, the technology lets drivers manage range, optimize utility rates to reduce charging costs and achieve better route optimization.

-Before implementing a new fleet, particularly one that will be largely charged at employee residences, you need to have policies in place for reimbursing drivers for their actual business mileage.
+Before implementing a new EV fleet transition, particularly one that will be largely charged at employee residences, you need to have policies in place for reimbursing drivers for their actual business mileage.
 Calculations based on the cost of fuel or miles driven no longer apply.

 Your fleet needs to reap the benefit of the lower EV operating costs with mileage reimbursement rates that reflect the true electricity costs.
 That isn’t easy with a vast range of costs between peak energy use times, off-peak charges, use of fast public chargers and more.
 Here are a few ideas: